 So I think if one or two people who were in MEND decided to do such a thing, we should allow the security forces to do their job instead of the government becoming the spokesman of MEND.
 I think that is the only area where the government goofed because this is a very high security issue that must be left squarely at the doorstep of security forces.

 The bomb blast was politicised to the extent that it became a smear campaign between Jonathan-Sambo Campaign Organisation and that of Ibrahim Babangida.
-As chairman of a political party, what does this trend portray for Nigeria as a nation?
+As chairman of a political party, what does this portend for Nigeria as a nation?

 Here, we are talking of Nigerians that lost their lives on their way to celebrate the nation’s independence; we are talking of people who never expected they will not return back to their various homes, some were dead and others injured.